Detection and Feature Selection in Sparse Mixture Models

-{\bf Abstract.} We consider Gaussian mixture models in high dimensions and concentrate on the twin tasks of detection and feature selection.
-Under sparsity assumptions on the difference in means, we derive information bounds and establish the performance of various procedures, including the top sparse eigenvalue of the sample covariance matrix and other projection tests based on moments, such as the skewness and kurtosis tests of \cite{malkovich1973tests}, and other variants which we were better able to control under the null.
+{\bf Abstract.} We consider Gaussian mixture models in high dimensions, focusing on the twin tasks of detection and feature selection.
+Under sparsity assumptions on the difference in means, we derive minimax rates for the problems of testing and of variable selection.
+We find these rates to depend crucially on the knowledge of the covariance matrices and on whether the mixture is symmetric or not.
+We establish the performance of various procedures, including the top sparse eigenvalue of the sample covariance matrix (popular in the context of Sparse PCA), as well as new tests inspired by the normality tests of \cite{malkovich1973tests}.

-{\em Keywords:} Gaussian mixture models, detection of mixtures, feature selection for mixtures, sparse mixture models, the sparse eigenvalue problem, projection tests based on moments.
+{\em Keywords:} Gaussian mixture models; detection of mixtures; feature selection for mixtures; sparse mixture models; the sparse eigenvalue problem; projection tests based on moments.